 But nothing infuriated Booth more than when he saw Lincoln speak on April 11, 1865.
 Then, Booth was dismayed to hear the president suggest that he might extend voting rights for Black people.

 “That means n****r citizenship,” Booth seethed.
 “Now, by God, I’ll put him through.
 That is the last speech he will ever make.”

 He meant it.
 Booth launched a plan to not only kill Lincoln but topple the whole Union government.
 Just three days after the president’s speech, Booth sent assassins to kill William Seward, the secretary of state, and Andrew Johnson, the vice president.
-Lincoln, he decided, he’d kill himself.
+Lincoln, he decided, he would kill himself.

 Though Booth’s co-conspirators failed in their tasks, John Wilkes Booth succeeded in his.
 As the president, his wife, and a young couple named Henry Rathbone and Clara Harris watched a performance of My American Cousin in a box at Ford’s Theater, Booth crept up behind them.